Add, remove & assign phone numbers on demand

 Ease of use: If it’s complex, you may not end up using it to its full potential.

 Customer service: Would it be easy to reach customer support or will you have to call multiple times and go through tedious online forums?

 Value to the business: Can you get all the features your business needs at a comfortable price?
 Or will you have to pay a premium for the tools you need?

 By giving Chalkboard to your employees, you can have a modern, remote-friendly phone system in a few minutes.
-Users can organise numbers and broadcast messages without having to type them out manually.
-The advanced chat feature allows you to engage in conversational marketing with your customers.
+Users can organise contacts and lists and broadcast messages without having to type them out manually.
+The messaging features allow you to engage in conversational marketing with your customers.